CreativeHubTeam/houndsbot/README.md

 # houndsbot

-Server fivem script created to search the players channel history to find the identifiers of the players data The script is optimised, tested on a 300 online players server
+This script has been created to search the player's channel history in order to find their identifier data.

+The script is optimized and has been tested on a server with 300 online players.

 # Cofnig: